Kieron Gillen: Comics

+2003–2013

 Gillen's earliest work in comics was published in various British small-press anthologies and Warhammer Monthly.
-Between 2003 and 2007, Gillen collaborated with artist Jamie McKelvie on a comic strip for PlayStation Official Magazine – UK, entitled "Save Point", following up with the pop music-themed urban fantasy series Phonogram, which was described by Gillen as his "first real comic".
+The Guardian highlighted that Gillen and the artist Jamie McKelvie "met in 2003 at a convention where Gillen was selling his first photocopied comics".
+Between 2003 and 2007, Gillen collaborated with McKelvie on a comic strip for PlayStation Official Magazine – UK, entitled "Save Point", following up with the pop music-themed urban fantasy series Phonogram, which was described by Gillen as his "first real comic".
 Veteran comics writer Warren Ellis dubbed the series "one of the few truly essential comics of 2006."
 The first issue, published by Image Comics, went on sale in August 2006, with the first series running for six issues.
 The sequel, a series of one-shots subtitled The Singles Club, launched in December 2008.
-Between 2014 and 2019, Gillen and McKelvie collaborated on The Wicked + The Divine, an Image series that has won Gillen multiple awards, including nominations for the Eisner Award for best new series, and for the Hugo Award for Best Graphic Story.
-Gillen's other creator-owned work includes Three, a mini-series about the helots of Sparta, and The Ludocrats, initially announced in 2015 as a collaboration between writers Gillen and Jim Rossignol and artist David Lafuente.
-The series was eventually published in 2020 with art by Jeff Stokely.